What makes Professional Whitening Different?

-Nevertheless, because the concentration of professionally applied bleaching gel is stronger than what you'd get in an at-home whitening product, results are visible immediately rather than several weeks later.
-At-home products, those offered by your dentist, and OTC items are intended for use over a two- to four-week period, whereas the in-office professional procedure is usually completed in about one hour.
+- Faster Results - Nevertheless, because the concentration of professionally applied whitening gel is stronger than what you'd get in an at-home whitening product, results are visible immediately rather than several weeks afterward.